brakmic/OpenUI5_Table_Demo/README.md

 a factory for such cases.

-The whole 'logic' of this demo is located in *advarics/app.js*:
+The whole 'logic' of this demo is located in *advarics/app.js*.

+The steps are:

     - get JSON data
     - create a new model filled with this data
     - create a new table based on this model